 The soft rectangular buttons are pleasingly tactile, a nice change from the ubiquitous touchscreen.
 As much as touch screens provide a clean and modern look, sometimes it is nice to push a button that feels like a button.
 An attractive blue LED screen displays programming options and cleaning alerts.

 The Gaggia Anima Prestige is a bean-to-cup automatic coffee machine, which means that it includes a built-in coffee grinder and a system to brew espresso.
 As the name implies, all you need to do is add coffee beans to the bean hopper, and the Anima will do the rest of the work to turn those beans into a delicious cup of coffee.

 The airtight seal on the bean hopper lid is a nice feature increasingly seen on well-made super-automatic espresso machines.
-It seals in the flavors and aromas of the beans, so you can add 8 ounces of whole beans at once without worrying about them going stale – at least not within a reasonable timeframe.
+It seals in the flavours and aromas of the beans, so you can add 8 ounces of whole beans at once without worrying about them going stale – at least not within a reasonable timeframe.

 The Gaggia Anima Prestige has a ceramic burr grinder with conical burrs and five grind settings (2).
 The settings are well chosen to be in the correct range for a classic espresso, but honestly, it would be nice to see a few more grind size adjustments here for when you want to dial in more unusual coffee beans.
 For example, the always-popular Breville Barista Touch has 30 settings.

-If you prefer to use a different grinder or you want to use pre-ground coffee beans on occasion – for an occasional decaf or flavored brew, perhaps – the Anima Prestige is equipped with a pre-ground coffee bypass doser.
+If you prefer to use a different grinder or you want to use pre-ground coffee beans on occasion – for an occasional decaf or flavoured brew, perhaps – the Anima Prestige is equipped with a pre-ground coffee bypass doser.
 This skips the coffee grinding step and goes straight to brewing.